 The District has a contract for Fire Protection Services with the local volunteer fire company.
 The contract has a provision for the company to provide the District an annual accounting of all public monies received and expended.
-As of the date of this audit, the report is on file for the year ended December 31, 2017.
-However, the report is not yet on file for the year ended December 31, 2018.
+As of the date of this audit, the report for the year ended December 31, 2018 and December 31, 2019 were in process.